Our app is the ultimate travel buddy; book tickets, check live train times, and more.

 For onward bus travel from Windermere station visit Stagecoach, Traveline or call 0871 200 2233.
-Plusbus is also available as an add on fare to your train ticket – £7.00 daily.
-Taxis are also available right outside the station.
-You can also hire a bike at the station and for information on car hire go to www.lakeshire.co.uk.
+If you want to keep things easy, PlusBus is available as an add on fare to your train ticket for £7.00 daily (£4.70 with a Railcard).
+Taxis are available right outside the station, bicycle hire is available at the station too.

 With beds starting at £10 a night, amazing views of Windermere and also bell tents available, it’s well worth checking out YHA Windermere.
 Just a 10-minute taxi ride from the station is The Queens Head in Troutbeck.
 This 17th century former coaching inn offers sumptuous rooms with amazing views.
 Bristling with awards and recommendations, the Cedar Manor Hotel is a hugely popular boutique hotel a very short walk from the station.

 Lakeland started its life here in Windermere so it makes sense to wander the company’s huge flagship store, not least because it’s right by the station.
+The World of Beatrix Potter Nursery Shop in Bowness stocks beautiful luxurious baby and toddler clothing, gift, soft toys and nursery accessories.
 Take a cruise up to Ambleside and check out Hawkshead Outdoor Limited, where you’ll find all the gear you’ll need to get out and about.
-If you get the bus over to Hawkshead, make sure you visit Hawkshead Relish Company where you’ll be in condiment heaven.

-For more ideas on what to do in Windermere, see Visit Cumbria.
+For more ideas on what to do in Windermere, see Visit Lake District, Cumbria.